King's Own Scottish Borderers: Victorian era

 The regiment was not fundamentally affected by the Cardwell Reforms of the 1870s, which gave it a depot at Fulford Barracks in York from 1873, or by the Childers reforms of 1881 – as it already possessed two battalions, there was no need for it to amalgamate with another regiment.
 The regiment moved to Berwick Barracks in July 1881.
 Under the reforms the regiment became The King's Own Borderers on 1 July 1881.
 A 3rd, Militia, Battalion was formed as the Scottish Borderers Militia, with headquarters at Dumfries.
 The regiment became The King's Own Scottish Borderers in 1887.

 During the Second Anglo-Afghan War in 1878 to 1880, the regiment formed part of the 2nd division which was renamed the Khyber Line Force while guarding the lines of communication between Kabul and Peshawar.

 The Second Boer War started in South Africa in October 1899, and the British government soon realised they needed larger forces to win the war.
 The 1st Battalion KOSB embarked for South Africa in early January 1900, and stayed there throughout the war, which ended in June 1902.
-300 officers and men of the battalion returned home on the SS Lake Manitoba in February 1903.
+300 officers and men of the battalion returned home on the SS Lake Manitoba in February 1903, and was subsequently stationed in Belfast.
 The 3rd (Militia) battalion was embodied in January 1900 for service in the Second Boer War, and 998 officers and men embarked for South Africa on the SS Kildon Castle two months later.
 Most of the battalion returned home in June 1902.

 In 1908, the Volunteers and Militia were reorganised nationally, with the former becoming the Territorial Force and the latter the Special Reserve; the regiment now had one Reserve and two Territorial battalions.

 The Bachelor's Walk massacre happened in Dublin, on 26 July 1914, when a column of troops of the King's Own Scottish Borderers were accosted by a crowd on Bachelor's Walk.
-The troops attacked "hostile but unarmed" protesters with rifle fire and bayonets - resulting in the deaths of four civilians and injuries to in excess of 30 more.
+The troops attacked "hostile but unarmed" protesters with rifle fire and bayonets, resulting in the deaths of four civilians and injuries to in excess of 30 more.